 - One of the New York Times' 52 Places to Go Worldwide in 2023

-- CMU earned 2022 Tree Campus USA recognition, marking its tenth year of recognition.
-Tree Campus USA, a national program launched in 2008 by the Arbor Day Foundation, honors colleges and universities and their leaders for promoting healthy trees and engaging students and staff in the spirit of conservation.
+- CMU earned Tree Campus USA recognition.
+Tree Campus USA is a national program launched in 2008 by the Arbor Day Foundation that honors colleges and universities and their leaders for promoting healthy trees and engaging students and staff in the spirit of conservation.
 To obtain this distinction, CMU met the five core standards for effective campus forest management: a tree advisory committee, a campus tree-care plan, dedicated annual expenditures for its campus tree program, an Arbor Day observance and student service-learning project.

 - 17 Total Fulbright Scholars

-The addition of the Hotel Maverick and Aspen Apartments brings CMU’s total acres to 125.
+The addition of the newest builds brings CMU’s total acres to 125.

 Foster Field House (opened May 2023)